bryanc8776/sep11-freedom-project/tool/learning-log.md

 * Revisited the [World](https://p5play.org/learn/world.html) and [Joints](https://p5play.org/learn/joints.html) lessons
   * helped me understand the `.sleeping` which means the sprite isn't moving or colliding with anything new
 * used the starter code of the 'gluejoint' and 'sleeping' examples in my new [project](https://jsbin.com/matirileci/edit?js,output)
+  * changed the canvas size
+  * changed the starting positions of the sprites
   * added a new sprite called 'brick'
   * added `if` statements
     * to prevent the ball from flying out of the canvas (if ball = 0 or 1000, it will bounce back at a `velocity` of 5)